ChrRubin/CherryRenderer/MOREINFO.md

    - As such, most control point apps that support DLNA supports UPnP, and by proxy, CherryRenderer.
  - **Chromecast** (also known as Google Cast) and **Airplay** are proprietary protocols developed by Google and Apple respectively.
 In *very* oversimplification terms, the two serves the same purpose as DLNA and UPnP AV with the added "proprietary-ness".
    - No, CherryRenderer does not support Google Cast or Airplay.
  - **Miracast** is a standard that allows users to mirror their screens to a remote device wirelessly.
-While Miracast has its benefits, for sharing media content it is not the most ideal choice as it mirrors the entire screen.
+While Miracast has its benefits, it is not the most ideal choice for sharing media content as it mirrors the device's entire screen.
    - No, CherryRenderer does not support Miracast.

 ### Why was CherryRenderer created?
  - I was introduced to UPnP casting from an Android Anime app called [AnYme](https://anyme.app).
 While casting to a TV or Raspberry Pi running Kodi was fine, I wanted a way to cast to PC.
  - A quick Google search showed almost nothing that just worked as a MediaRenderer.
-Popular video players like VLC only works as a UPnP client, while the only other solutions were to install huge bundled software like Kodi, which was overkill for just wanting a MediaRenderer implementation.
+Popular video players like VLC only works as a UPnP client, while the only other solutions were to install huge bundled software such as Kodi on my PC, which was overkill for just wanting a MediaRenderer implementation.
  - A small group of the AnYme community also wanted a way to watch via the app on their PC, most of which had to resort to screen mirroring or emulators.